vinwizardtoo/git-exercises/Readme.md

 It is strongly recommended that you use a git extension for your IDE.
 If you are using Visual Studio Code, you can use the [GitLens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens) extension.

+## Setup
+1. Fork this repository to your GitHub account.
+2. Clone the forked repository to your local machine.
+3. Open the repository in your IDE.

 ## Exercise 1: Create and fix a merge conflict

 1. Create a new branch called `merge-conflict` from `main` branch.